-- Refer to the Medication Math Competency Testing Policy. - If a student fails the lab course, they cannot progress to the next theory course. - If the student passes the lab course but fails the theory course, the lab course does not need to be repeated.
-The student is strongly encouraged to refresh their skills that correlate with the theory course by meeting with CEL supervisor and/ or to shadow key lab sessions as needed.
+- Refer to the CEL Policy. - If a student fails the lab course, they cannot progress to the next theory course. - If the student passes the lab course but fails the theory course, the lab course does not need to be repeated.
+Students returning to complete a theory course after being withdrawn from the College for more than one term, will be required to pass all competencies in the lab course associated in order to provide safe care in clinical.
+Students returning after a leave of more than two terms will be reviewed on a case-by-case basis for potential requirement of passing all competencies from previous lab courses.